Disruption up ahead for bus and rail users in Leeds over Easter weekend

 More than four million car journeys are expected to be made nationwide on Good Friday, according to research by the RAC.

-And the M62 westbound from Leeds to Manchester is likely to be one of the most congested routes, with delays of up to an hour predicted between junctions 27 and 18.
+And the M62 westbound from Leeds to Manchester is likely to be one of the most congested routes on the day, with delays of up to an hour predicted between junctions 27 and 18.

 RAC spokesman Rod Dennis said: "Traffic jams are frustrating at the best of times and while we can predict where some of these will crop up, it only takes a single bump or breakdown for huge tailbacks to form."